mrdumnin/EGGProgressHUD/README.md

 1. Add a pod entry for EGGProgressHUD to your Podfile pod 'EGGProgressHUD'
 2. Install the pod(s) by running pod install.

+## Usage
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Author